josmel/EmailServiceBackend/README.md

 - **Serverless deployment**: Easily deployable with **Serverless Framework**.
 - **Environment isolation**: Uses `.env` for managing API keys and configuration values.
 - **Pluggable providers**: Easily extendable to add more email providers.
+- **CORS Support**: Configured to allow cross-origin requests from the frontend hosted on Netlify.

 ## Project Structure